kubernetes/website/docs/admin/authentication.md

 ### Service Account Tokens

-Service accounts are an automatically enabled authenticator that uses signed bearer tokens to verify requests.
+A service account is an automatically enabled authenticator that uses signed bearer tokens to verify requests.
 The plugin takes two optional flags:

 * `--service-account-key-file` A file containing a PEM encoded key for signing bearer tokens.